If you are a seasoned investor, you will know that mutual funds gained a lot of traction over the past few years.

 In the world of mutual funds, risk and returns are 2 sides of the same coin.

 There is a very important reason, why each scheme discloses its risk level.
-The risk is defined so that the investor is aware as to how much risk does the particular investment entail.
+The risk is defined so that the investor is aware of how much risk the particular investment entail.

 Usually, the risk is defined with the help of the following 5 categories- low, moderately low, moderate, moderately high and high.

 Are you thinking, what do we do with the given risk level of a particular scheme?

 The simple answer is, that the risk should fall within your risk appetite.
 If you are an investor with a low or moderately low-risk appetite, then you should avoid high-risk funds